-Visiting a cemetery might not be on the top of too many people’s lists for things they want to see when they visit a new place.
+Going to a cemetery might not be on the top of too many people’s lists of things to see when visiting a new place.

 Regardless, if you’re in Budapest, Hungary the Kerepesi Cemetery is an absolute Must-See!